 Michel IV 1977, 2 Anniversary of Socialist Republic of Laos (New State Seal of Laos)

 This has to do with the fact that obtaining bona fide genuine samples are very hard to come by and only get offered once in “blue moon”.
 The author was able to obtain a genuine Michel III and IV over 20 years ago from a French dealer at multiples of the current catalogue value.
-Since then he has not seen any genuine stamps offered until recently a block of four of Michel IV was offered by an auction house in Germany.
-Virtually all copies offered of these stamps anywhere (E-Bay, Delcampe and Auction Houses) are simply photo copies of the originals.
+Since then he has seen genuine stamps offered only very rarely Virtually all copies offered of these stamps anywhere (E-Bay, Delcampe and Auction Houses) are simply photo copies of the originals.
 In the process of copying small details in the original design will be lost and sometimes the color of the copy will not reflect the original.
 These changes become the tell-tales for the fakes.

-In order to make it a bit easier for the membership to differentiate originals from counterfeits here are the key differences:
+In order to make it a bit easier for readers to differentiate originals from counterfeits here are the key differences:

 Exhibit 2 shows a fake Michel Nr.
 III.
 Here the blue writing on top is barely legible.
 The designers name at the bottom is also blurry .
 The design of the green sleeve is hardly visible.
 Also, the pink color is visibly darker and redder than on the originals.
 The background color looks very cloudy und uneven.
 The Laotian flag is not delineated and almost blends into the back ground.

 Exhibit 3 shows a genuine Michel Nr.
 IV (small design).
 The writing on top and the “1975-1977” is in pink (not dark red) and it is crisp and clear.
 The same is true for the light blue name of the stamp designer at the bottom.
 The yellow writing at the bottom of the seal is clear and legible.
 The light blue back ground is evenly colored and the red in the seal is colored in a lighter red.